Introducing Optimizely Opal

 Depending on your KPIs and desired outcomes, measuring personalization comes down to how you’re tracking customer journeys and what tools you’re using to stay organized.

 And yea, we know.
 Bringing more tools into the equation sounds about as fun as chewing cardboard.
+But an effective personalization engine will allow you to measure success by:

 • Tracking user engagement across multiple channels via symmetric experiences